AndersonLaffoon/Dream-Center-of-Jackson/README.md

 My role on the team was as the Lead Client Consultant.
 I helped give my team important details and descriptions about the Dream Center that is not easily known to new guests to create an improved user experience.

 ### My Contributions:
-* Added content to Review Page
+* Added content to Testimonies and Reviews Page
 * Added Contact Form
 * Added content to Event Cards
 * Added images to multiple Gallery Pages